Gold Prospectivity Mapping in Tanzania: A Remote Sensing Case Study by Farmonaut

 Prospectivity Maps

-The GPI heatmap illustrated prospectivity scores across the AOI, with “hot” colors (red, orange) indicating high potential and “cool” colors (blue, green) denoting lower potential.
-This map provided regional context for the final anomalies.
+The GPI heatmap illustrated prospectivity scores across the AOI, with “hot” colours (red, orange) indicating high potential and “cool” colours (blue, green) denoting lower potential.
+The heatmap integrates all seven data source categories and provides regional context for the final anomaly polygons.

 Coordinates of Major Anomalies

-These coordinates guided precise field targeting, ensuring efficient resource allocation.
+These coordinates, accompanied by structural orientation, recommended drill azimuth, proxy grade, and detectability scores, guided precise field targeting, ensuring efficient resource allocation.

-Keywords: Gold anomaly map, GPI heatmap, exploration target prioritization, Tanzania mineral mapping.
+Keywords: Gold anomaly map, GPI heatmap, exploration target prioritisation, Tanzania mineral mapping, drill targeting.

 Discussion: Insights and Implications